 The matches will take place across eight different stadiums, seven of which have been built specifically for the tournament.

-The 2022 World Cup gets underway on November 21st with the majority of domestic seasons taking an extended break as a result.
+The 2022 World Cup in Qatar gets underway on November 20th with the majority of domestic seasons taking an extended break as a result.
 The tournament concludes on December 18th.